scipy-conference/scipy_proceedings/papers/Timothy_Callow/atoMEC.rst

 --------------------------

 In the following sections, we describe the structure of the code in relation to the physical problem being modelled.
-Average-atom models typically rely on various different parameters and approximations.
+Average-atom models typically rely on various parameters and approximations.
 In atoMEC, we have tried to structure the code in a way that makes clear which parameters come from the physical problem studied compared to choices of the model and numerical or algorithmic choices.